 Step 2: Navigate to System > Storage.

 Step 3: Click on the drive where Windows 10 is installed.
-For your convenience, the Settings app displays Windows logo on the drive Windows 10 is installed.
+For your convenience, the Settings app displays the Windows logo on the drive Windows 10 is installed.

 Step 4: When you are at the Storage usage page, scroll down to see Temporary files.
 As you can see in the picture below, the Settings app displays space used by Temporary files, including Windows.old folder.